nirala-mehul/whistle-blower/temp/average-salary-frontend/tutorial/petition-example-application.md

 npm start
 ```

-Input the address to the deployed Petition contract and click `Set address`.
+Input the address to the deployed Whistleblower contract and click `Set address`.
 The address can be
 found in the browser.
-The frontend will show your Petition in the state section.
+The frontend will show your Whistleblower in the state section.
-To sign the petition you need to log in
+To sign the whistleblower you need to log in
 with [an account](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/create-an-account.html)
 that [has gas](https://partisiablockchain.gitlab.io/documentation/smart-contracts/gas/how-to-get-testnet-gas.html).

 Copy one of the private keys, (`Account-A.pk`, `Account-B.pk` or `Account-C.pk`),
 into the form and click `Login using private key`.
-You can now sign the petition by clicking
+You can now sign the whistleblower by clicking
 the `Sign` button.
 The state will then be updated with the new signer.

-### Sign the Petition from your commandline
+### Sign the Whistleblower from your commandline

-Either run the task `Sign Petition`, the task will prompt asking for the account to sign the
+Either run the task `Sign Whistleblower`, the task will prompt asking for the account to sign the
-petition
+whistleblower
-with and an address for a deployed petition contract
+with and an address for a deployed whistleblower contract

-You can also sign the Petition by running the following command in your terminal.
+You can also sign the Whistleblower by running the following command in your terminal.

 ```shell
 cargo partisia-contract cli tx action --gas 20000 --privatekey Account-C.pk {contract-address-on-chain} sign